RN to BSN, Bridge Program

 - Associate's Degree in Nursing

-- Valid California RN License, or eligible to take the NCLEX-RN by the end of the first semester of the program
+- Valid California RN License, or will earn a California RN license by the end of the first semester in the program

 - Must receive a "C" minimum in all prerequisite nursing courses

-- Chemistry (any general chemistry course will satisfy this requirement)
+- General Chemistry (3 units-any chemistry course will satisfy the requirement)

 Courses can be IN PROGRESS when applying to the program.